SC allows G N Azad to visit J&K on undertaking that he won’t hold political rallies

 "He will not make any speeches or hold any public rally as per his own submissions," reports quoted CJI Ranjan Gogoi as saying.

-Further during the course of the hearing, Chief Justice of India (CJI) Ranjan Gogoi said, "If requirement arises, I may visit Jammu and Kashmir."
+Further, during the course of the hearing, Chief Justice of India (CJI) Ranjan Gogoi said, "If requirement arises, I may visit Jammu and Kashmir."

 Azad's plea was taken up by a bench of Chief Justice Ranjan Gogoi and Justices S A Bobde and S Abdul Nazeer today.
 Azad has sought a nod from the top court to visit his family members and relatives.
 He had tried to visit the state after the abrogation of Jammu and Kashmir's special status but was sent back from the airport by authorities.

-"I am thankful to Supreme Court for permitting me to travel to Jammu and Kashmir.
+"I am thankful to the Supreme Court for permitting me to travel to Jammu and Kashmir.
 I will present my report before the Supreme Court.
-I am happy that no less than CJI has show his concern and he has held that he should visit Jammu and Kashmir and see how things are moving," Azad told news agency ANI after the apex court's ruling.
+I am happy that no less than CJI has shown his concern and he has held that he should visit Jammu and Kashmir and see how things are moving," Azad told news agency ANI after the apex court's ruling.

 In his petition before the top court, he has also sought permission to check on social conditions in the state after the clampdown imposed by the authorities in the aftermath of revocation of provisions of Article 370.